District of California: District of California commanders

-On July 27, 1865, the Military Division of the Pacific was created under Major General Henry W. Halleck, replacing the Department of the Pacific.
-It consisted of the Department of the Columbia replacing the District of Oregon and the Department of California.
+On June 27, 1865, the Military Division of the Pacific was created under Major General Henry W. Halleck, replacing the Department of the Pacific.
+It consisted of the Department of California and the Department of the Columbia, which replaced the District of Oregon.
 George Wright, now a U. S. Army Brigadier General, was assigned to command the new Department of the Columbia.